 - How much you are taking in distributions from the business

 All things being equal, you should be paying yourself as much as you’d earn doing what you do for someone else.
 As the IRS puts it, you should be paying yourself “the amount that a similar company would pay for the same or similar services.”
 You’ll want to work with your CPA to ensure you’re paying yourself a reasonable salary.
+You can also generate a fancy Reasonable Compensation report yourself here.

 Still confused?
 We get it.
 Let us break it down for ya real simply: Just don’t be a dick.
 Pigs get fed, hogs get slaughtered.
 If you’re out there trying to scam the IRS on self-employment tax, it’ll catch up to you – either through an audit (back taxes, penalties, etc.), or through a measly social security payment (if you don’t pay self-employment tax, you don’t pay social security, and if you don’t pay social security you don’t receive social security), or through not being able to get unemployment during a pandemic, etc.